 If you live in the New York area or plan to visit over the upcoming holidays, consider seeing this fascinating and moving dramatic performance.
 If you can’t make it to NYC, the Attenborough-Hopkins Shadowlands is available to stream.

 And remember: “We live in the Shadowlands.
 The sun is always shining somewhere else.
 Round a bend in the road.
 Over the bough of a hill.”
-Finally, in heaven.
+And, finally, in heaven.